niell-ion/derail-docs/docs/derail_maintenance.md

 Perform these checks **every 6–12 months**, or after severe weather events:

+!!! warning "Electrical Hazard"
+    Always disconnect the battery before tightening or servicing electrical connections.
+Use insulated tools and protective eyewear.

-1. Measure the **battery voltage** with a digital multimeter.
+**Step 1: Measure the Battery Voltage with a Digital Multimeter**
-   - Typical operating range: **12.0–14.4 VDC** (for 12 V systems).
+   - Typical operating range: **12.0–14.4 VDC**
    - Recharge or replace the battery if readings fall below the recommended range.

-2. Inspect the **solar panel connections**:
+**Step 2: Inspect the Solar Panel Connections**
    - Ensure all terminals are **tight and corrosion-free**.
    - Clean terminals with a dry brush if necessary.
    - Confirm wiring polarity matches system labels (**+ / –**).

-3. Visually inspect the solar panel surface for dirt, shading, or damage.
+**Step 3: Visually Inspect the Solar Panel Surface for Dirt, Shading, or Damage**
    - Clean with mild soap and water if necessary.

-!!! warning "Electrical Hazard"
-    Always disconnect the battery before tightening or servicing electrical connections.
-Use insulated tools and protective eyewear.

 ---